sismics/play-accesslog/README.md

 # Access the logs console

-The logs console allows you to modify configuration parameters at runtime.
+The logs console allows you to modify configuration parameters, and monitor log events at runtime.

 Add the following parameter to enable the logs console: